On the Limit Set of Root Systems of Coxeter Groups acting on Lorentzian spaces: Abstract

 \section{Abstract}

 The notion of limit roots of a Coxeter group $W$ was recently introduced: they are the accumulation points of directions of roots of a root system for $W$.
-In the case where the root system lives in a Lorentzian space $W$ admits a faithful representation as a discrete reflection group of isometries on a hyperbolic space; the accumulation set of any of its orbits is then classically called the limit set of $W$.
-In this article we show that the limit roots of a Coxeter group $W$ acting on a Lorentzian space is equal to the limit set of $W$ seen as a discrete reflection group of hyperbolic isometries.
-We aim for this article to be as self-contained as possible in order to be accessible to the community familiar with reflection groups and root systems and to the community familiar with discrete subgroups of isometries in hyperbolic geometry.
+In the case where the root system lives in a Lorentzian space, i.e., $W$ admits a faithful representation as a discrete reflection group of isometries of a hyperbolic space, the accumulation set of any of its orbits is then classically called the limit set of $W$.
+In this article, we show that the set of limit roots of a Coxeter group~$W$ acting on a Lorentzian space is equal to the limit set of~$W$ seen as a discrete reflection group of hyperbolic isometries.

 \keywords{Root system, Coxeter group, limit roots, limit set of discrete group, Lorentzian space, discrete reflection group, Apollonian gasket, hyperbolic Coxeter group, hyperbolic isometries, Kleinian groups}